How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 ♬ Asian Music-Chinese tea – DN.FACTORY

-We spent about two hours at the tea table, trying multiple infusions of a buttery oolong and a rock tea puerh (“poo-ahr”), which I had to take home.
-During our time together, he described the different processing methods that create the various tea varieties.
+During our time together, Wayne described the different processing methods that create the various tea varieties.
 He taught us how to “give face” to others and show your own humility throughout the tea tasting, using the secret language of tea table etiquette.
 He introduced us to the special properties of Jian Zhan teacups, handmade from high-iron clay, each one uniquely glazed.
 Their high-iron content and firing at a high temperature make these teacups retain your tea’s warmth longer, and can smooth the texture and sweeten the taste of your tea.

 On the martial arts side of the house, a Wing Chun Sword Experience is offered, reminding us that Sifu Wayne began his tea education while living in China for kung fu training.